Questions To Ask When Buying A House Checklist

 5. What is the Age and Condition of the Roof?

 The roof of the house offers protection from the elements.
-Roofs are costly to repair and replace, so it is important to accurately evaluate the roof's condition and its history.
-Depending on the roof's age and condition, your lender may require the seller to agree to pay for needed repairs or install a new roof before the loan is approved.
+Roofs are costly to repair and replace, so it is important to accurately evaluate the roof’s condition and its history.
+Depending on the age and condition, your lender may require the seller to agree to pay for required roof upgrades or repairs or even to install a new roof before the loan is approved.

 6. What is the Age and Condition of the Home Operational Systems and Appliances?